Methadone Withdrawal & Detox

 Key Takeaways

-• Methadone withdrawal is associated with physical and psychological symptoms that can be profoundly uncomfortable
+• Methadone withdrawal is associated with extremely uncomfortable symptoms.

-• PAWS, also known as protracted withdrawal symptoms, may manifest long after you have recovered from acute withdrawal.
-This is the result of long-term chemical changes that occur in the brain during methadone use, and it does not reflect a failure to recover completely.
+• Protracted withdrawal symptoms (PAWS) may begin long after recovering from acute withdrawal.
+This is the result of long-term chemical changes in the brain during methadone use.
+However, it does not reflect a failure to recover completely.

 • Ending methadone use suddenly (cold turkey) is never recommended.
-Instead, talk to your doctor about a tapered dose in order to minimize withdrawal symptoms and prevent relapse
+Instead, talk to your doctor about a tapered dose to minimize withdrawal symptoms and prevent relapse.

-• Detoxing at home is possible, but it is recommended that you discuss your plans with your doctor in order to establish the correct tapering doses and know what to expect.
+• Detoxing at home is possible.
+However, it is recommended to discuss your plans with your doctor.
+They can establish the correct tapering doses and know what to expect.

-• Detox centers provide on-site medical staff who will be there to address questions or concerns that may arise as you undergo methadone detox.
+• Detox centers provide on-site medical staff.
+They are there to address questions or concerns that may arise during methadone detox.

-When someone who is dependent on methadone suddenly stops taking it, the body tries to restore opioid levels.
+When someone dependent on methadone suddenly stops taking it, the body tries to restore opioid levels.
 It does this through physical and psychological withdrawal symptoms.
 These symptoms are essentially instructing the body to find more methadone because the body is dependent on it.
-Methadone withdrawal is not completely understood, and it is still an area of active research.

 Methadone Withdrawal Symptoms